 In captivity, golden Greek tortoises from various, unknown locations have been bred with each other.
 This complicates their identification and care in captivity.
 Some golden Greeks are hardier, while others are more sensitive.
 You will have to observe your goldens to find out what conditions, especially temperature and humidity levels, they tolerate and like best.

 My golden Mesopotamian Greek tortoises (Testudo graeca terrestris) are adorable, spunky mini tortoises.
 Some of mine do indeed have beautiful golden yellow shells, but most are more beige in color.
-Their shell patterns are not as ornate as those of star tortoises, but their shells seem to shine and glow outdoors in the sunshine or indoors under UV lights.
+Their shell patterns are not as ornate as those of star tortoises, but their shells seem to shine and glow outdoors in the sunshine.
 Lovely little gems.
 Gold or not. :0)

 Captive-bred and long-term captive golden Greeks are quite robust as pets and can tolerate a reasonable range of temperatures.
 They are rather easy keepers, as far as tortoises go, and generally do well in captivity.
 As adults, they are easy to breed when well cared for, and their babies are extremely cute.